serradura/u-case/README.md

 - `#type` a Symbol which gives meaning for the result, this is useful to declare different types of failures or success.
 - `#data` the result data itself.
 - `#[]` and `#values_at` are shortcuts to access the `#data` values.
-- `#fetch` and `#fetch_values` another way of accessing values of the result data, but raises a KeyError if the one of the keys are not present in the result.
+- `#fetch` and `#fetch_values` are another way of accessing values of the result data, but raises a `KeyError` if the one of the keys are not present in the result.
 - `#keys` returns an array of keys present in the result data.
--  returns an array of values of the result data, and if one
 - `#key?` returns `true` if the key is present in `#data`.
 - `#value?` returns `true` if the given value is present in `#data`.
 - `#slice` returns a new hash that includes only the given keys.
 If the given keys don't exist, an empty hash is returned.